 When comparing electric generation suppliers you need to know the Annual Price-to-Compare and the Average Annual Cost (cents per kilowatt hour or kWh for short) that a supplier must beat (compared to DP&L's standard offer rate) in order for you to save money.
 In other words, the Annual Price-to-Compare is the amount that you no longer have to pay to DP&L when you choose an alternate electric generation supplier.

-If you are a business customer, you can use the Price-to-Compare Calculator.
+- If you are a business customer, you can use the Price-to-Compare Calculator available below.
 The Price-to-Compare also converts this amount into an average rate or cents/kWh amount.